No-regret Exploration in Contextual Reinforcement Learning: INTRODUCTION

 \section{INTRODUCTION}

-Recent advances in reinforcement learning (RL) methods has led to increased focus on finding practical RL applications.
+Recent advances in reinforcement learning (RL) methods have led to increased focus on finding practical RL applications.
 RL algorithms provide a set of tools for tackling sequential decision making problems with potential applications ranging from web advertising and portfolio optimization, to healthcare applications like adaptive drug treatment.
-However, despite the empirical success of RL in simulated domains such boardgames and video games, it has seen limited use in real world applications because of the inherent trial-and-error nature of the paradigm.
+However, despite the empirical success of RL in simulated domains such as boardgames and video games, it has seen limited use in real world applications because of the inherent trial-and-error nature of the paradigm.
 In addition to these concerns, for the applications listed above, we have to essentially design adaptive methods for a {\em population} of users instead of a single system.
-For example, for optimizing adaptive drug treatment plans for a sequence of patients, one has to ensure quickly learning good policies for each user and also share the observed outcome data efficiently across patients.
-Intuitively, we expect that frequently seen patient types can be adequately dealt with by using adaptive learning methods whereas difficult and rare cases could be referred to experts.
+For instance, optimizing adaptive drug treatment plans for an influx of patients has two key requirements: (1) ensure quickly learning good policies for each user and (2) share the observed outcome data efficiently across patients.
+Intuitively, we expect that frequently seen patient types (with some notion of similarity) can be adequately dealt with by using adaptive learning methods whereas difficult and rare cases could be carefully referred to experts to safely generate more data.